-The fear of gaining weight is something that is incredibly important to explore and unpack as you are healing your relationship with food, eating and your body.
+This is something that is incredibly important to explore and unpack as you are healing your relationship with food, eating and your body.
 I don’t believe that we can just work on our relationship with food without also looking at how weight and our relationship to weight / body size / fatness plays a role.
-This of course also means that we need to look at Diet Culture, and the deeper roots of Diet Culture.
+This means that we need to look at Diet Culture, and the deeper roots of Diet Culture.

 So why are so scared to gain weight?
-And how do we get through that fear of weight gain?
+And how do we get through that fear?

 The short answer: Weight stigma and internalised fat phobia